 The astonishing artistic practice of Hans Hartung was largely framed by the agenda of rethinking and upgrading abstraction.
-Looking from contemporary stance, the intensity and progressiveness of his innovative activity contributed of him being perceived as one of the major figures of post-war art.
+Looking from a contemporary stance, the intensity and progressiveness of his innovative activity contributed to him being perceived as one of the major figures of post-war art.
 Led by the achievements of early modernist masters, Hartung pursued his further investigation of the painterly surface, the relations between the forms, and principles of harmony and proportion.
 Expressive and dramatic, his works were a direct reflection of his inner processes which were very much philosophically inclined.

 Hans Hartung was born in 1904, in Leipzig.
 He grows up in the artistic family and in 1924 enrolled in Leipzig University, where he studied philosophy and art history.
 Despite being advised to pursue further training at the Bauhaus, he opted to study at the Kunstakademie, Dresden, where he copied the paintings of the old masters.
 The modern French and Spanish works he saw in 1926 at the Internationale Kunstausstellung in Dresden were a revelation to him, and he decided that he would leave his native country to prevent succumbing to provincialism.
 Consequently, after a bicycle trip through Italy, he moved to Paris.